zeynab335/Human-Resources-Analytics-Solution-Power-BI-Project-/README.md

  <br>

-•  Purpose: A strategic visualization of the talent pipeline, mapping individual status against readiness levels.
+•  Purpose: A strategic visualization of the talent pipeline, mapping individual status against readiness levels.<br>
-•  Technical Detail: An Advanced Scatter/Grid Plot using custom HTML/Image markers to represent employees.
+•  Technical Detail: An Advanced Scatter/Grid Plot using custom HTML/Image markers to represent employees.<br>
-•  Information:
+•  Information:<br>
-•	Maps employees on an X-axis of Time-to-Readiness (from "Not Ready" to "Ready") and a Y-axis of Potential/Performance Level.
+•	Maps employees on an X-axis of Time-to-Readiness (from "Not Ready" to "Ready") and a Y-axis of Potential/Performance Level.<br>
-•	Uses "Status Tags" (Improved, Stable, New, Reviewed) to show the trajectory of an employee’s development over time.
+•	Uses "Status Tags" (Improved, Stable, New, Reviewed) to show the trajectory of an employee’s development over time.<br>
-•	Provides a bird’s-eye view of who is currently prepared to step into leadership roles and who requires a "Focus on Development."
+•	Provides a bird’s-eye view of who is currently prepared to step into leadership roles and who requires a "Focus on Development."<br>